Clicky

 • Endemic species are extremely vulnerable because they are only found in restricted, and sometimes small, areas.

-Research activity:
+Research project:

 What did you find out?
 Did you find one, two, or maybe more species that are endemic to your area?
-Draw a picture of one species and write a short story about it.
+Draw a picture of one species and write a short 1-page story about it.
 Or create a colorful poster to share with classmates, family, and friends.